 Does it Need to be In-Network?

 Sometimes people want to opt for out-of-network treatment.
 While Aetna allows for this, the patient should be aware that out-of-network treatment can be significantly more expensive, and will often require you to may mostly, or completely out of pocket.
 Along with this, Aetna prides itself on the screening, care, and follow up of its facilities.
-Out-of-network treatment centers may not have been screened in the same way.
+Out-of-network rehab centers may not have been screened in the same way.

-About Coverage for Detoxification
+About Aetna Coverage for Detoxification

 Many individuals will go through a medical detox as they begin the recovery process.
 Detox is the process of cleansing your body from harmful substances.
 Some individuals choose to do a detox on their own, this is not recommended.
 The reason being is that detox is a very unpleasant experience, and depending on the severity of the addiction/substance; it can be a harmful process.
 That is why you should seek a medical detox where professionals are able to supervise you, focus on your needs, and help ease the process along.
-Aetna does provide coverage for medical detox, however, the length patients are allowed to stay in the facility varies patient to patient.
+Aetna does provide coverage for medical detox, however, the length patients are allowed to stay in the rehab facility varies patient to patient.

-Covers Inpatient Insurance
+Inpatient Insurance Coverage

 For inpatient services, many of Aetna’s plans have 0 percent coinsurance.
 This is insurance that kicks in once you pay your full deductible.
 In regards to out-of-network, as previously stated if the patient wished to go out of network, it will oftentimes be much more expensive and sometimes be completely out of pocket.
 Aetna also covers residential treatment.

-Costs and Services at Inpatient
+Costs and Services at Inpatient Rehab